top of page

 Indigenous Language Courses

-Natural Curiosity – in partnership with the Outdoor Learning School and Store – has hosted four language courses, reaching over 3,000 learners.
+Natural Curiosity – in partnership with the Outdoor Learning School and Store – has hosted six language courses, reaching almost 4,500 learners.
 Indigenous languages carry connections to lands, ancestors, traditions, and contain ecological knowledge crucial for sustainable living, medicinal practices, and traditional storytelling, enriching our collective wisdom.
 By supporting Indigenous language revitalization efforts, we not only preserve linguistic diversity but also uphold Indigenous Peoples’ fundamental rights to their languages and cultures.

 Check out our offerings below!

-Nêhiyawêwin (Cree) Introductory Language Course 8 x 90 minute online classes.
+Nêhiyawêwin (Plains Cree) Introductory Language Course featuring 8 x 90 minute online classes.
 This course offers participants the opportunity to learn Cree words and phrases while gaining deeper insights into the cultural values, traditions, and knowledge embedded in Nêhiyawêwin.

 NC Turtle Art.png